getsentry/sentry-docs/src/collections/_documentation/guides/grouping-and-fingerprints/index.md

 %}

 # Solutions
-There are three different approaches you can take for similar looking issues in your dashboard.
-The first approach is for merging together the issues already created.
+There are three different approaches for updating how events group into issues.
+The first approach is for merging together historical issues already created.
 We'll call this **Merging Similar Issues**.
 The second is for setting rules so next incoming issues will get grouped together.
 We'll call this **Server-side Fingerprinting**.
 The third is **SDK Side Fingerprinting**.
-More on that [here](https://docs.sentry.io/data-management/event-grouping/sdk-fingerprinting/?platform=javascript).
 The difference between SDK side and Server side is the data elements on the exception and stack traces which you can use for matching issues.

 In **Merging Similar Issues** we'll see how historical issues can be merged together.
 No settings or configuration are required to do this.

 In **Server-side Fingerprinting** we'll see how to set rules for new incoming issues of our choice to get grouped together by.
 This will not affect historical issues.

+More on **SDK Side Fingerprinting** [here](https://docs.sentry.io/data-management/event-grouping/sdk-fingerprinting/?platform=javascript).

 ## Merging Similar Issues
 This is for merging similar issues and will not auto merge the next occurance of this issue coming in.